learn-co-curriculum/da-project-submission-enterprise/README.md

 ![Video Recording Submission](https://github.com/learn-co-curriculum/da-project-submission-enterprise/blob/master/video_recording_submission.gif)

-### URL Submission in Canvas

-There is an additional Canvas assignment where you will just enter the URL for your project's GitHub repository.
-This is located in the "Milestones" topic in this course as "Phase X Project - GitHub Repository URL."

-## Prepare For Project Review

-Project reviews are focused on preparing you for technical interviews.
-Treat project reviews as if they were technical interviews, in both attitude and technical presentation *(sometimes technical interviews will feel arbitrary or unfair - if you want to get the job, commenting on that is seldom a good choice)*.

-The project review is comprised of a 45 minute 1:1 session with one of the instructors.
-During your project review, be prepared to:

 ### 1. Deliver your PDF presentation to a non-technical stakeholder.
-In this phase of the review (~10 mins) your instructor will play the part of a non-technical stakeholder that you are presenting your findings to.
-The presentation  should not exceed 5 minutes, giving the "stakeholder" 5 minutes to ask questions.
+When delivering your presentation, imagine your instructor will play the part of a non-technical stakeholder that you are presenting your findings to.
+The presentation should be no less than 5 minutes and no more than 8 minutes.

-In the first half of the presentation (2-3 mins), you should summarize your methodology in a way that will be comprehensible to someone with no background in data science and that will increase their confidence in you and your findings.
-In the second half (the remaining 2-3 mins) you should summarize your findings and be ready to answer a couple of non-technical questions from the audience.
-The questions might relate to technical topics (sampling bias, confidence, etc) but will be asked in a non-technical way and need to be answered in a way that does not assume a background in statistics or machine learning.
-You can assume a smart, business stakeholder, with a non-quantitative college degree.
+In the first half of the presentation (2-3 mins), you should summarize your methodology in a way that will be comprehensible to someone with no background in data analytics and that will increase their confidence in you and your findings.
+In the second half (the remaining 2-3 mins) you should summarize your findings.

 ### 2. Go through the Jupyter Notebook, answering questions about how you made certain decisions.
 Be ready to explain things like:
     * "How did you pick the question(s) that you did?"